denyskh4991/weather-app-js/README.md

 - HTML Structure

 The HTML document is structured with a main div container (card) that holds all the elements of the app, including the search bar, error message, and weather details.
-Semantic tags like <h1>, <h2>, and <p> are used for textual content, while images are used for weather icons.
+Semantic tags like H1, H2, and P are used for textual content, while images are used for weather icons.

 - CSS Styling